stsmall/partialSHIC/README.md

 # partialSHIC

 Example files include bash scripts that are hardcoded for the Xue et al. paper.
 Many of the options, though undescribed in the bash, are similar to the options in diploSHIC.
-I have done my best to add detail to this repo ... it was very confusing.
+I have done my best to add detail to this repo.
 I dont guarantee that anything is 100% correct, check it, let me know, and use at your own risk.

 ## Training
 ### Simulated data to feature vectors